yohanesnuwara/yohanesnuwara.github.io/_teaching/2020-portharcourt.md

 collection: teaching
 type: "Three-day course"
 permalink: /teaching/2020-portharcourt
-venue: "SPE Port Harcourt Section"
+venue: "SPE Port Harcourt Section in Nigeria (Virtual)"
 date: 2020-11-20
-location: "Nigeria (Virtual)"
+location:
 ---

 This course consisted of 3 sessions in 1 month; first session about basic Python programming and well-log analysis, second session about material balance analysis; and third session about well-test analysis.
-There were also coding assignments after this course.
-[Watch Part 1 in YouTube]().
+There were also coding assignments after this course. **Watch in YouTube**: [Session 1](), [Session 2](), [Session 3]().

 ## Course materials